Battle of Tillyria: Demographic and geopolitical context

 Kokkina had been central to the provision of arms to the TMT from Turkey since 1958.
 The arms shipment was carried out by local people called bereketçiler using small rowboats, and had started off as a local initiative of three young men in August 1958.
 These young men had rowed to Turkey without approval from Rauf Denktaş and been arrested there, but realising the value this enterprise had for the arms provision to the newly founded TMT, the Turkish and Turkish Cypriot authorities started using the port for regular clandestine arms shipments.
-Following the eruption of intercommunal violence, the Turkish Cypriots began to bribe foreign soldiers stationed on the island to transport arms to other Turkish enclaves.
-On 27 May 1964, the Greek Cypriot authorities caught Keith Marley, a British major, as he was transporting arms from Kokkina.
+Following the eruption of intercommunal violence, the Turkish Cypriots began to bribe British soldiers stationed on the island to transport arms to other Turkish enclaves.
+On 27 May 1964 the Greek Cypriot authorities caught Keith Marley, a British aircrew, as he was transporting arms from Kokkina.
 He confessed to having done this five more times in the past and that other colleagues were involved in similar arrangements.
+Other nationalities, including members of UNFICYP, such as Swedish peacekeepers, were also caught at this time.

 The Greek Cypriot reaction was a scramble for arms.
-In 1965, a surveillance radar station was installed at Mt Kormakitis in Kyrenia district in order to observe illegal shipping movements between Turkey and Kokkina, and a total of six fast naval attack craft were procured from the Soviet Union in order to triple the strength of the Cyprus Navy.
+In 1965 a surveillance radar station was installed at Mt Kormakitis in Kyrenia district in order to observe illegal shipping movements between Turkey and Kokkina, and a total of six fast naval attack craft were procured from the Soviet Union in order to triple the strength of the Cyprus Navy.
 As an additional measure, two heavy Greek Cypriot patrol gunboats were stationed near Morphou in order to launch a naval strike, should the need arise.